Truganina

-Truganina is one of the key industrial precincts of the City of Wyndham and the key industries are manufacturing and logistics.
+Truganina is an industrial precincts of the City of Wyndham, mainly for manufacturing and logistics.

 History

 Truganina Post Office opened on 12 June 1878, closed in 1895, reopened in 1902 and closed again in 1942.
 The nearby Tarneit Post Office opened in 2008 to serve the area.

 In 1969 bushfires claimed about 60 houses in the area.

 Name pronunciation

 The pronunciation of Truganina has two common points of dispute.
 The first is the vowel used in the initial syllable "Trug", and the second is the vowel used in the third syllable "ni".
 Because the suburb is believed to be named after the indigenous Tasmanian woman, Truganini, the pronunciation of Truganina can be elucidated by the phonology of her name in her native tongue.

 In the Bruny Island Tasmanian language (Nuennonne), Truganina was the name of the grey saltbush, Atriplex cinerea.
 According to the pronunciation of the language around Oyster Bay, the region where Truganini was born, her name would have been pronounced as "Troo-ga-ni-ni" [ˈtrugaˌnini] with short vowels, rather than with an initial unrounded open-mid vowel in the initial position [trʌ]; or with the diphthong of "nai-nai" [nɑɪnɑɪ] in the third syllable.
 That would make the approximated Palawa pronunciation of "Truganina" as [ˈtrugaˌninə].

 Taking that into account, "Troo-ga-nee-na" [ˈtrugəˌni:nə] is most likely the closest correct Anglicised pronunciation.